deepanshs/mrsimulator/docs/index.rst

 Welcome to Mrsimulator's documentation!
 =======================================

-``Mrsimulator`` is a python package that offers methods and tools for fast simulation of solid-state nuclear magnetic resonance (NMR) line-shapes.
-The core methods of this package are written in C and is wrapped and made available in python for python users.
+``Mrsimulator`` is a python package with methods and tools for simulating fast solid-state nuclear magnetic resonance (NMR) line-shapes.
+The core methods is written in C, wrapped and made available in python for python users.

 .. warning::